skice03/Musicfy-Music-Streaming-Service/README.md

-# Musicfy---Music-Streaming-Service
+# Musicfy
-This is a project for the OOP Laboratory
+This is the implementation of a project for the OOP Laboratory called "Musicfy (Music Streaming Service)"